PierreSenellart/provsql/doc/source/user/aggregation.rst

 the ``SELECT`` list follows the same rule: ``count(*) / 2`` shows ``1`` for a count of 3.

+Arithmetic whose result is a floating-point number (``real``, ``double precision``) is tracked as well, and a widening cast the query writes to reach it -- ``users.downvotes / CAST(count(posts.id) AS REAL)`` -- does not stop the tracking: the operation is carried by the token and computed in ``numeric``, which subsumes that widening.
+Two differences follow from computing in ``numeric`` rather than in floating point.
+The value differs in its last digits from what the same expression prints without provenance (``100 / CAST(count(*) AS REAL)`` over a count of 15 gives ``6.6666666666666667`` here and ``6.6666665`` there, ``real`` carrying seven digits), so compare such values with a tolerance rather than digit for digit.
+And a division by an aggregate that the data as it is makes zero has no value, ``NULL``, where plain PostgreSQL raises a division-by-zero error and returns nothing at all: the row is kept, with its provenance, and reading its value says only that this one world has none.

 The ``choose`` Aggregate
 -------------------------